 Click Here to get more information about the Chase Sapphire Preferred Card.

 You can transfer Chase points to airline and hotel partners.
 Or you can use them to book the cheap flights you find through Google Flights or your Thrifty Traveler Premium membership.

 But why not do both?
-That’s exactly what Erica and Jared, aka Mr. and Mrs. TT, would do to fly for free down to Mexico and stay (and eat and drink) at an all-inclusive resort for free, too.
-Here’s how Mrs. TT would pull it off:
+That’s exactly what Erica and Jared would do to fly for free down to Mexico and stay (and eat and drink) at an all-inclusive resort for free, too.
+Here’s how they’d pull it off:

 We’d both get the Chase Sapphire Preferred Card and earn 160,000 Chase points between us.
 Flying down to Mexico wouldn’t take much.
 With a recent Thrifty Traveler Premium deal, flights from Minneapolis-St. Paul (MSP) to Puerto Vallarta (PVR) dropped to just $244 round-trip.

 Because each point from the Preferred Card is worth 1.25 cents toward airfare, we could book those flights for just over 19,500 points each.
 Chase makes it easy to combine points between members of the same household, so booking should be a cinch.

 Then, the Hyatt Ziva Puerto Vallarta costs just 20,000 points per night.
 After booking our flights, we’ve got enough points between us to cover six nights of free lodging, food, and drinks on the beach.
 Transferring Chase points to Hyatt is simple, and booking is even easier.